My baby cries uncontrollably when she gets a shot. Is there anything I can do to make the experience less traumatic for her?

 Research has shown that doing at least 4 of the 5 S's greatly reduces the amount of time infants cry after getting a shot.
 If you are OK with breastfeeding your daughter at the doctor's office (to fulfill the sucking recommendation), this alone can be an effective method of distracting your baby and calming her down.
 You might even be able to do it while your child gets the vaccine.

-Following a shot, you may give your child ibuprofen to relieve the pain (as long as she is 6 months old or older).
+Following a shot, you may give your child ibuprofen to relieve the pain (as long as she is 6 months of age or older).
 Acetaminophen is rarely used these days because it can make immunizations less effective if given immediately before or after an injection.